Leaflet: information for the user

 Do not use this medication after the expiration date that appears on the packaging after CAD.
 The expiration date is the last day of the month indicated.

-Medicines should not be disposed of through drains or in the trash.
-Dispose of packaging and medications you no longer need at the SIGRE collection pointat the pharmacy.
-Ask your pharmacist how to dispose of packaging and medications you no longer need.
+Medications should not be thrown down the drain or into the trash.
+Deposit the packaging and medications you no longer need at the pharmacy's SIGRE point.
+Ask your pharmacist how to dispose of the packaging and medications you no longer need.
 This will help protect the environment.

 Composition ofGaviscon

-They are presented in PVC/PE/PVdC strips, transparent unprinted with an aluminum foilin a cardboard box with the leaflet.
+It is presented in PVC/PE/PVdC strips, transparent and unprinted, with an aluminum foil sheet in a cardboard box with its leaflet.

-They are also presented in a polypropylene container in a cardboard box with the leaflet.
-Each container contains 12, or 20 tablets.
+It is also presented in a polypropylene container in a cardboard box with its leaflet.
+Each container contains 12 or 20 tablets.

 Reckitt Benckiser Healthcare, S.A.